javascript-tutorial/ja.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 loadScript("/article/script-async-defer/small.js");
 ```

+Without `script.async=false`, scripts would execute in default, load-first order (the `small.js` probably first).

+Again, as with the `defer`, the order matters if we'd like to load a library and then another script that depends on it.

 ## Summary

-Both `async` and `defer` have one common thing: they don't block page rendering.
-So the user can read page content and get acquanted with the page immediately.
+Both `async` and `defer` have one common thing: downloading of such scripts doesn't block page rendering.
+So the user can read page content and get acquainted with the page immediately.

 But there are also essential differences between them: